 - optimal functioning of your nervous system

 - overall good health

-Conversely, if B12 falls low, or if the MTHFR with the COMT mutation causes you not to break it down well for use (making it above the range), you might notice issues like
+Conversely, if B12 falls low, or if the MTHFR with the COMT mutations become active in older age, which causes you not to break it down well for use (making it above the range), you might notice issues like

 - memory problems